munificent/craftinginterpreters/book/control-flow.md

 </aside>

 For simplicity's sake, Lox doesn't have a conditional operator, so let's get our `if` statement on.
-It gets a new production under the statement grammar rule:
+Our statement grammar gets a new production.

 <span name="semicolon"></span>